 The authentication trend has gravitated towards facial recognition.
 It is very difficult to appear as someone else in front of the camera.
 Even attempts of holding up a picture in front of the camera to fool the system are being thwarted by modern technology.

 Facial recognition is becoming increasingly popular, specifically with banks.
 Not only that the banks are using it to give access to accounts but there have been pilot projects for onboarding with it.
 They are constantly on the hunt for the best online verification services.

 The year 2017 saw the rise of cryptocurrencies.
 Bitcoin reached an unprecedented high.
 This wave also highlighted the technology that runs the cryptocurrencies, the blockchain.
 Better to address a misconception before proceeding.

 Blockchain technology is not confined to cryptocurrency, it is a cryptic form of networking.
 Once this open ledger is in place it can be used for communication, monetary transactions, smart contracts, and many other things.

 The key feature of blockchain is that it protects your digital identity.
 It is ingrained with a digital watermark that is unique to you.
 Every transaction that you carry out is performed with it, it can’t be stolen.

-Knowledge based authentication is slow, unsafe, and quite vulnerable to attacks.
-Deep learning and artificial intelligence based services are readily replacing KBA.
+Knowledge-based authentication is slow, unsafe, and quite vulnerable to attacks.
+Deep learning and artificial intelligence-based services are readily replacing dynamic kba questions.
 These are much faster and safer.
 With API, they easily integrate with websites and smartphone applications.
 Going forward solutions such as facial verification and liveness tests will become common.